SolaceDev/solace-dev-codelabs/markdown/keda-solace-queue/keda-solace-queue.md

 ```
 desiredReplicas = ceil[currentReplicas * ( currentMetricValue / desiredMetricValue )]
 ```
-Using `messageCountTarget` as an example.
-The target value for the lab is 20.
+Using `messageCountTarget` with a value of 20 as an example (same as our lab), then:
-- If the average number (per active replica) of messages on the queue backlog is greater than this value, then the deployment will scale up to more replicas.
-For example, if there are 44 messages on the queue and two active replicas (mean average = 22), then the target deployment will scale up to 3 replicas to meet the demand (_observed_ 22 msg/replica > 20 msg/replica _desired_)
+- If there are two active replicas, and a message count of 44 (mean average = 22), then we expect the target deployment to scale to 3 replicas. (_observed_ 22 msg/replica > 20 msg/replica _desired_)
 - If the current replica count is zero, and the messageCount is 1, then the application will scale to 1 replica

-**Based on this configuration, we can expect that the Deployment will scale:**
-- To zero replicas if there are no messages on the input queue for more than 10 seconds
-- To a maximum of 10 replicas.
-- To 10 replicas if `messageCount` from SEMP > 180 messages on the queue when it is polled.
+- There must be > 180 messages on the queue for our application to scale to the maximum of 10 replicas
-- To 10 replicas if the `messageSpoolUsage` from SEMP > 9 Megabytes

-Positive
-: Note that HPA has no ability to scale from 0 -> 1 or from 1 -> 0 replicas.
-This is done by KEDA.

 ### KEDA Trigger Authentication
 Note that the Trigger record in the ScaledObject depicted above specifies `authenticationRef.name=kedalab-trigger-auth`.
 This reference points to a KEDA TriggerAuthentication record.
 The contents are shown below.
 The TriggerAuthentication maps authentication parameters to the Solace Trigger.
 In this case, the parameters are mapped to a Kubernetes Secret called `kedalab-solace-secret`.
 The `username` and `password` will be used to authenticate to the Solace SEMP RESTful API.

 ```yaml